 As you work to recover from the accident, you want to save all of your receipts and document your expenses.
 This information should help your Philadelphia car accident attorney understand and track your physical, mental, and financial damages.
 Is it harder to remember things after the accident?
 Is this because you had a head injury, are experiencing extreme anxiety, or both?
 Getting the help you need, including sessions with a therapist, psychologist, or psychiatrist, is critical.
 You may miss work or school because of the accident.
 You may have to attend occupational or physical therapy to regain the use of an injured hand.
 What’s most important is that you are able to participate in the appropriate care so that you can heal, whether that involves therapy, doctor’s appointments, or physical and occupational therapy.
 All of these aspects will contribute to your attorney’s ability to build your case.

-How can a Philadelphia Car Wreck Attorney Help?
+How Can a Philadelphia Car Wreck Attorney Help?

 All medical costs are damages that should be included in the total sum you are owed.
-After suffering a serious motor vehicle accident, the job of a Philadelphia lawyer is to help you become whole.
+After suffering a serious motor vehicle accident, the job of a local lawyer is to help you become whole.
 They are there to recover damages that will allow you to return to normal, where you were before the accident occurred.
 If that is not possible, they are there to help you get to a point where you can start to move forward.

 As an example, say your loved one suffered a traumatic brain injury in a car crash and can work to a limited extent.
 Yet they can no longer perform the duties of their former job.
 Their attorney should argue that they should receive a settlement or judgment that will allow them to live comfortably and get the care they need.
 The award amount may also include funds to train them for a new position they can take as they recover.